dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 details of the DOTS server are not prescribed by this document.
-For example, a DOTS client may be manually configured to use a specific DOTS server address and port, and manually provided with any data necessary to satisfy the Peer Mutual Authentication and Message Confidentiality requirements (SEC-001, SEC-002, [I-D.ietf-dots-requirements]), such as public/private key pairs or symmetric key data, usernames and passwords, or other identifying or cryptographic metadata.
+For example, a DOTS client may be manually configured to use a specific DOTS server address and port, and manually provided with any data necessary to satisfy the Peer Mutual Authentication and Message Confidentiality requirements in [I-D.ietf-dots-requirements], such as public/private key pairs or symmetric key data, usernames and passwords, or other identifying or cryptographic metadata.

 At the other extreme, the architecture in this document allows for DOTS client